• Skip to primary navigation

 Do I have to use Hawaiian Rolls?

 You can use any type of dinner roll or loaf for this recipe.
-One year I could not get Hawaiian rolls and use plain dinner rolls.
-The flavor was not as sweet but still worked really well.
+One year I could not get Hawaiian rolls and used plain dinner rolls.
+The flavor was not as sweet but worked really well.

 A portion of stuffing on a plate with a gold fork.